-The aim of BHR is to recoup all of your expenses associated with labour and production equipment.
-This equipment includes platemakers, prepress, digital copiers, presses, cutters, wide format printers, handwork and folders.
+The aim of BHR is to recoup all of your expenses associated with labor and production equipment.
+This equipment includes platemakers, prepress, digital copiers, presses, cutters, wide format printers, handwork, and folders.
 There is software available that helps London printing companies determine their hourly cost rate, in line with industry best practices and formulae.

 Job costs can be tracked in several ways.
 The easiest and most affordable cost tracking method is to get staff members to write their times on production time cards, or job tickets.
 After each job is completed, multiply the hourly cost rate of the production equipment by the hours worked, to get the total cost of the job.

 A more accurate and efficient way of monitoring job costs is to put computers on your shop floor so that the activities of staff members can be logged.
 More than fifty store data collection software suites are available on the market.
 This software varies in capability and ranges in price from £125.00 to over £30,000.00.